linusjf/BIAY/February2024.md

 Trust in God and stay loyal to worshipping and praising God always

+### Day 57 Anonymous ###

+Lord, help us never forget what You have done for us!

+Aaronic Blessing - every Parent ought to give this blessing to their children.

+We need to remind our children about how The Lord our God  brought us out from slavery in Egypt.
+So we have to obey God's commandments, especially not to defile ourselves,  but honour n worship The One True God.

+One new revelation about the Sign of The  Cross on our forehead, our lips n our heart. - before The Gospel..
+"May The Word of The Lord  be on our minds, our lips and our hearts.

+All Glory to Jesus!

 ## February 27,2024 ##

 ### A Chosen People ###